Mo - Do: 8 - 16 Uhr

 The degree program

 The 6-semester degree program comprises 70% courses in law with a special focus on European and international law and 30% courses in business administration and economics.
 This bachelor's program follows the concept of a high-quality and broad basic education.
-A first specialization takes place within the framework of required modules.
-Reinforcing specialization is then possible in the master's course.
-The graduates therefore can work universally if they want to start their careers after completing their bachelor's degree program.
-The broad basic education offers many options the area of economic law and business administration for the recommended continuation of the studies towards a master's degree.
+A first specialization takes place within the framework of compulsory elective modules.
+More in-depth specialization is then possible in the master’s degree program.
+The graduates can therefore work in all fields if they want to start their careers after completing the bachelor's program.
+The broad basic education offers many options in the fields of economic law and business law and business administration for the recommended continuation of the studies in the master's degree program.

-An internship of at least 3 months duration in a suitable business enterprise, a suitable freelance practice / law firm or in a suitable public body (authority, court) is mandatory for this study program.
+An internship with a duration of at least three months in a suitable business enterprise, a suitable freelance practice/law firm or with a suitable public body (authority, court) is mandatory for this degree program.
 The internship can be completed with a focus on business administration, law or interdisciplinary orientation.
 A significantly longer internship is recommended for those who want to start their careers immediately after acquiring their bachelor's degree.

 Economic law professionals have very good career prospects, in particular in the interface areas in which well-founded economic and legal knowledge is needed.
-This specifically includes work in the area of auditing and tax consulting, in corporate consulting, insolvency administration and restructuring of companies, in contract management or in the HR area.
+This includes in particular work in the fields of auditing and tax consultancy, in corporate consulting, insolvency administration and corporate restructuring, contract management or human resources.